levibostian/Teller-iOS/README.md

 It's recommended to keep the default functionality of enabling this feature.
 However, sometimes you may need control of how often network calls are performed.
 These scenarios are the scenarios when you would disable this feature.

-*Note: It's your responsibility to keep your `RepositoryDataSource`'s cache up-to-date by manually calling `Repository.refresh()` periodically in your app if you decide to disable this automatic refresh feature.*
+*Note: It's your responsibility to keep your `RepositoryDataSource`'s cache up-to-date by manually calling `TellerRepository.refresh()` periodically in your app if you decide to disable this automatic refresh feature.*

 # Testing